-Phytosterols are beneficial compounds in plants and aloe vera is a particularly rich source.
-Phytosterols help balance LDL cholesterol levels and support cardiovascular health.
-In a five-year study of 5,000 heart disease patients, researchers found those who consumed aloe vera and another plant called ‘Husk of Isabgol’ had better cholesterol and blood sugar numbers.
+Aloe vera is a rich source of beneficial plant compounds called phytosterols.
+Phytosterols promote normal lipid levels and support cardiovascular health.
+In a five-year study of 5,000 heart disease patients, researchers found those who consumed aloe vera and another plant called Husk of Isabgol had better lipid and blood sugar levels.[14, 15]

 7. Aloe Vera Boosts Dental Health

-8. Aloe Fights Harmful Organisms
+8. Aloe Resists Harmful Organisms

-9. Aloe Vera is Ultra Soothing
+9. Aloe Vera Is Ultra Soothing

 10. Aloe Vera May Have Anti-Aging Properties